 BUT, do you really need all the keys that are on your key ring right now?
 Perhaps some of them are not used regularly and instead of carrying them around everywhere, and possibly losing them or having them stolen, it makes more sense for you to remove some of them and put them on a spare keyring somewhere accessible for the infrequent times you do need them.

 Or, perhaps you've just been adding keys to your key ring for years, but never removing any.
 Ask yourself, do you really know where all of those keys are supposed to be used?
 If not, does anyone else in your home know what they're for?

 It happens that sometimes we get rid of any item that uses a key, but don't actually get rid of the key as well.
 Well, a key to an object you no longer own is pretty useless.
-So is a key to something, but you don't know what!
+So is a key to something, but you don't

 Removing the excess weight from these keys from your regularly used key ring will lighten your purse, and also make your car happier, not to have all that weight pulling on the starter ignition mechanism of your car!

 Remove Other Excess Items From Your Key Ring Or Key Chain

 After you've winnowed down the number of keys to those you use regularly the next step is to remove other excess items from your key chain.

 The thing that most people have on their key chain beside keys are loyalty cards.
 I've written an article on how to organize loyalty cards, and the article itself talks about ways to organize both the cards physically, and also discusses briefly using an app for this purpose if you choose.

 Go Through Your Home & Deal With Other Loose Keys